 The greatest financial benefits of working with one service provider or another may never be evident as details on the service provider’s invoice.
 Savings in postage, paper, or printing are relatively small compared to the positive impact an outsource vendor can have on their client’s objectives for customer retention, lifetime customer value, or customer experience.
 Document improvements such as upgraded design or user-friendly online self-service portals reduce client operating costs.
 These changes lessen the volume of calls handled by a client’s customer service department, increase customer retention, improve cash flow, or promote upsell opportunities.

-Outsource service providers add value by:
+Document service providers add value by:

 Choosing the right outsource document service provider involves more than an invoice comparison.
 The most important selection criteria is determining how each prospective vendor can improve your business.
 What do they offer that enhances the customer experience, lowers operating costs, or achieves other business objectives?
 Price will always be a consideration when choosing vendors, but the line items on a price list don’t tell the whole story.
-Today, organizations look upon their communication and document services providers as business partners, not suppliers of a commodity that can be acquired anywhere and are differentiated only by price.
+Today, organizations look upon their document services providers as business partners, not suppliers of a commodity that can be acquired anywhere and are differentiated only by price.